Reviewing Latch (NASDAQ:LTCH) and Resideo Technologies (NYSE:REZI)

 |2.60

-33.7% of Latch shares are held by institutional investors.
-Comparatively, 86.0% of Resideo Technologies shares are held by institutional investors.
-0.1% of Resideo Technologies shares are held by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.
+91.1% of Resideo Technologies shares are owned by institutional investors.
+Comparatively, 33.7% of Latch shares are owned by institutional investors.
+0.1% of Resideo Technologies shares are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

 Profitability